froggyos/froggyos.github.io/versions/1.17/README.md

 # froggyOS Documentation
 FroggyOS is a CLI-based programming operating system that is designed to be simple and easy to use.
 It is built using HTML, CSS, and JavaScript.
 It was created to be a fun and educational way to introduce beginners to CLI-based operating systems, as opposed to GUI-based operating systems, like Windows.
 ## General Information
-* in paths, `.` will be replaced with the current directory
+* In paths, `.` will be replaced with the current directory.
-* programs can *only* be written in designated directories
+* Programs can *only* be written in designated directories.
-* you can press the `CTRL+C` keys to stop a running program
+* You can press the `CTRL+C` keys to stop a running program.
-* if a FroggyScript program exits with an error, the command `[[BULLFROG]]gotoprogramline [program] [line with error]` will be put into your command history
+* If a FroggyScript program exits with an error, the command `[[BULLFROG]]gotoprogramline [program] [line with error]` will be put into your command history.
-* file types are inferred based on file location
+* File types are inferred based on file location.
-* For whatever reason, if there is no typeable line in the terminal, press `SHIFT + ENTER` to create a typeable line
+* For whatever reason, if there is no typeable line in the terminal, press `SHIFT + ENTER` to create a typeable line.
+* Holding shift while scrolling will allow you to scroll faster.
 ### Paths
 Paths have three parts, the drive, the directory, and the file name.
 ```